 - Vehicle and Power Lines

-The Electrical safety course has been designed for everyone who works in the proximity of electricity or is responsible for maintaining a safety of a workplace.
+The Electrical Safety Awareness course has been designed for everyone who works in the proximity of electricity or is responsible for maintaining a safety of a workplace.
 Specific job functions that this course is appropriate for include;

 - Office managers

 - Fire Wardens

 - Construction workers